Help: Support for Toxic Behaviors and Crisis

 Grooming: Prepares a child for sexual abuse via online manipulation.

-Gaslighting: Psychologically manipulates someone to question their sanity.
+Gaslighting: Manipulates someone into questioning their sanity.

 Signs of Deception